 Request Service or a Community Speaker

-Our technicians respond to citizen service requests for assistance with mosquito treatment and prevention.
-They also treat known breeding areas by ground and by air on a routine basis.
+Our technicians respond to service requests for mosquito treatment and prevention.
+They also regularly treat known breeding areas by ground and by air.
 For more information, check out what to expect at a service request.

-We also offer community education and outreach services, including school programs based on science standards and general children’s and adult programming.
+We also offer community education and outreach services, including school programs based on science standards and general programming for children and adults.
 Talks and activities can be tailored to your group’s topic interest and age.
 Virtual outreach is offered via Zoom.

 To request Mosquito Control service or a community speaker: